Who I am

 One project led to another — pens, bottle stoppers, bowls, some segmented pieces (because who doesn’t love a good geometric challenge?) and eventually hollow form vessels.
 What started as a quick fix for my wife’s classroom has turned into one of my favorite ways to relax, create, and occasionally fill the garage with sawdust.

 You can follow my work (and my sawdust adventures) on Instagram and Facebook, where I often share works in progress before they make their way here.
-Links are below — come say hi!
+Just follow the links above — come say hi!

 Thanks for stopping by — and remember, it all started with a math problem.